Joshr520/BO3-Autosplits/README.md

 ## HOW TO USE
 Download the corresponding timer for what you want to do

-Right-Click livesplit -> Open Splits -> Frim File... -> Navigate to and select the corresponding .lss file
+Right-Click livesplit -> Open Splits -> From File... -> Navigate to and select the corresponding .lss file

-Right-Clck Livesplit -> Open Layout -> Frim File... -> Navigate to and select the corresponding .lsl file
+Right-Clck Livesplit -> Open Layout -> From File... -> Navigate to and select the corresponding .lsl file

 Right-Clck Livesplit -> Edit Layout -> Double click Scriptable Auto Scripter -> Brosw -> Navigate to and select the corresponding .asl file